ollieglaas/personal-finance-app/README.md

 # Personal Finance Manager

 This project is a personal finance manager web applicaion, designed to help users track their income, expenses, budgets, bills and their savings goals.
-It provides a user-friendly UI to visualise and manage your finances effectively.
+It provides a user-friendly UI to visualise and manage your finances efficiently.

 ## Built With
 **React 19** - generating the UI